Canon SX60 vs Sony A5000

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the A5000 comes out slightly ahead of the SX60 (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A5000 emerges as the winner of the match-up (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SX60 and the Sony A5000 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.